 Here, you can choose the columns you want to see on workbench and the order by which you want to view them on Workbench.
 You can also apply filters to dataset according to your requirements.

-Step 3 - Provide Unique Identifier and Sharing.
+Step 3 - Provide a Unique Identifier, Sync All Dataset User Views (optional), Execute Stored Procedure(optional) and Sharing.

-For this step, you have to mention the Unique identifier of the table.
-If you want to share this dataset with others, select the required option.
+3. If you want to "Share" this dataset with others, select the required option.

 There are multiple operations you can perform on workbench.
 Here is a list of few: